 Have questions about financial aid, housing, account holds and balances, personal issues, or roommate conflicts?
-The SAO serves as a liaison with other offices and departments on campus to help you get your questions answered — they’ll also help clarify and explain university policies and procedures.
+Professional Advising serves as a liaison with other offices and departments on campus to help you get your questions answered.
+They’ll also help clarify and explain university policies and procedures.

-At the SAO, our focus is to help you from your first day at Liberty all the way to graduation.
+At Professional Advising, our focus is to help you from your first day at Liberty all the way to graduation.
 Whether through problem-solving, peer counseling, walk-in appointments, financial aid, and scholarship help or just a helping hand and listening ear — we are here for you.